Mortal Error: Background and overview

 Donahue's reconstruction of the trajectories of the shots that struck Kennedy and Governor Connally supported the single-bullet theory for the second shot.
 Donahue decided that the "impossible trajectory" suggested by the Warren Commission was only necessary because there was an error in their positioning of Connally.
 He also concluded that this was Oswald's second shot, the first having missed owing to the misalignment of the rifle's telescopic sight but with a ricochet fragment slightly wounding Kennedy, and that Oswald had not fired a third shot, the third cartridge case found at the scene having been a slightly bent and empty one usually kept in the rifle's chamber.

 Neither Donahue nor Menninger commented on whether the Warren Commission's key finding, that Oswald acted alone, was correct or not.
-Menninger notes that the theory is consistent with Oswald being involved in a conspiracy.
-The term "cover-up" is mentioned in the book, rather than conspiracy.
+Menninger notes that the theory does not preclude Oswald's involvement with a conspiracy.